rantav/go-archetype/README.md

 ## Usage

-    go-archetype --transformaitons=transformations.yml --source=. --destination=/path/to/your/new/project
+    go-archetype transform --transformations=transformations.yml --source=. --destination=/path/to/your/new/project

-## The transformaitons.yml file
+## The transformations.yml file

-The transformaitons file contains two main sections:
+The transformations file contains two main sections:

 * **inputs**
 * and **transformations**